-The order of intensity of reactivity is known as reactivity series.
-Reactivity of element decreases on moving from top to bottom in the given series.
+The order of intensity of reactivity of metals is known as reactivity series of metals.
+Reactivity of metals decreases on moving from top to bottom in the given series.
 This means that the most reactive metal is at the top while the least reactive one is at the bottom.

 Reactivity of some metals are given in descending order

 You must have read about displacement reaction in chapter on Chemical Reaction and Equations.
 You may reacll that when a more reactive metal reacts with the salt solution of a less reactive metal, it displaces the less reactive metal from the salt to make its own salt.
 This is called displacment reaction.
 General equation for displacement reaction is given below.